surbhi2003nke/AspireNex-Data-Science/Credit Card Fraud/readme.md

 ## View results:

 The script will print evaluation metrics i.e accuracy_score to evaluate the model's performance.
-Additionally, it will visualize predicted vs actual prices for a subset of the data.

 ## Files:
 - credit.ipynb: Main script for data loading, preprocessing, model training, evaluation, and prediction.
 - readme.md: This file, providing an overview of the project and instructions.
-- creditcard.csv: Dataset required for the project.

 ## References:
 - Scikit-learn Documentation